 Claiming injury compensation with a solicitor

 You can make a work accident compensation claim with the help and support of a personal injury solicitor.

 Your solicitor will ask you about what happened, and they will collect evidence to prove what caused your injuries.
 Your solicitor will also work out how much money you can claim, based on your injuries, lost earnings and other expenses.
 By law, your employer will have insurance to cover the cost of injury claims, and your compensation will be paid out of this policy.

 We can help you make a work accident claim on a No Win No Fee basis.

-According to the Health and Safety Executive, the motor vehicle repair industry has witnessed 7,000 injuries and 33 fatal accidents over the past five years.
-These accidents arise in all sorts of circumstances, including:
+According to the Health and Safety Executive (HSE), the motor vehicle repair industry has witnessed 7,000 injuries and 33 fatal accidents over the past five years.
+These accidents arose in all sorts of circumstances, including:

 - Slip, trip and fall accidents

 - Pushing, pulling or carrying heavy weights, known as a manual handling accident